How to Make an Iced Cappuccino (Copycat Starbucks Recipe)

 Whatever you choose, use ⅓ cup of milk of your choice.
 Pour this right over the top of the espresso and mix them with a spoon if desired.
 Use the remaining milk you have allotted for this recipe to froth in a milk frother.
 Many milk frothers can create a cold froth if you press and hold down the power button for a few seconds, but be sure to double-check the instructions for your specific frother.

 Pro Tip: You may not even need a sweetener by playing around with the milk type used.
 If you want less sweetness in your iced cappuccino, try steaming or using cold raw milk for a heavier body and a mix of caramel and buttery notes.
-If you prefer a fruitier-flavored coffee with more sweetness, try steaming or using cold pasteurized and unhomogenized milk (2).
+If you prefer a fruitier-flavoured coffee with more sweetness, try steaming or using cold pasteurized and unhomogenized milk (2).

-3. Pour Everything Over Ice
+Step 3: Pour Everything Over Ice

 To make iced cappuccinos today, you’ll need to have prepared ice cubes in an ice cube tray the night before.
 Otherwise, set that up now and come back when they’re ready!